 Wintershall Norge is one of the leading operators on the Norwegian Continental Shelf (NCS).
-In 2015 we took the next step on our journey by becoming operator of our first subsea field Vega.
-Together with Brage we now an operator of two producing fields, and during the second half of the decade we will begin production from our own operated developments.
+In 2017, we took the next step on our journey by taking the Maria field all the way from discovery into production.
+Together with Brage and Vega we are now an operator of three producing fields, and by the turn of the next decade we will begin production from even more of our own operated developments.

 The Brage field is Wintershall Norge’s first operated production field.
 It is located on Blocks 30/6, 31/4, and 31/7, east of Oseberg in the northern part of the North Sea, 125 kilometers west of Bergen.
 The water depth is 137 metres.
 The first oil on Brage was produced as early as 1993 and the field was then operated by Hydro.
 Statoil was operator from 2009 until Wintershall took over in October 2013.